tosbala/find_tricky_words/README.md

 # find_tricky_words
-Tool to find and list all tricky/uncommon words, with their meanings, found in an image.
+Tool to find and list meaning for all the tricky/uncommon words found in an image.

 # Pre requisites
 Uses [Tesseract](https://pypi.org/project/pytesseract/) to extract text from image and [PyDictionary](https://pypi.org/project/PyDictionary/) to find the meanings.